openebs-archive/node-disk-manager/CONTRIBUTING.md

     * `style`       - formatting, missing semi colons, linting fix etc; no significant production code changes
     * `test`        - adding missing tests, refactoring tests; no production code change
     * `refactor`    - refactoring production code, eg. renaming a variable or function name, there should not be any significant production code changes
-    * `cherry-pick` - if PR is merged in master branch and raised to release branch(like v0.4.x)
+    * `cherry-pick` - if PR is merged in develop branch and raised to release branch(like v0.4.x)

 * If your PR is not getting reviewed, or you need a specific person to review it, please reach out to the OpenEBS Contributors.
-See [OpenEBS Community](https://github.com/openebs/openebs/tree/master/community)
+See [OpenEBS Community](https://github.com/openebs/openebs/tree/main/community)

 ## Code Reviews
 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.
 Consult [GitHub Help](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) for more information on using pull requests.

 * If your PR is not getting reviewed or you need a specific person to review it, please reach out to the OpenEBS Contributors.
-See [OpenEBS Community](https://github.com/openebs/openebs/tree/master/community)
+See [OpenEBS Community](https://github.com/openebs/openebs/tree/main/community)

 * If PR is fixing any issues from [github-issues](https://github.com/openebs/openebs/issues) then you need to mention the issue number with link in PR description. like : _fixes https://github.com/openebs/openebs/issues/2961_